mbianchidev/mbianchidev/note-to-recruiters.md

    - Advise startups (non-competing)
    - Have my own side projects generating revenues (non-competing) - e.g. writing a book, publishing a fitness app on the app store
 - Overall flexibility, here's some examples of what I mean:
-  - I don't necessarily dig waking up at 9 AM every day for a standup meeting - that could be done async or not at all.
+  - I don't necessarily dig waking up at 9 AM every day for a standup meeting - that could be done async or even avoided.
   - I don't like to be forced to a boring 9-5, I prefer to work per objectives/goals when I'm in my best shape and I cannot do it if my laundry is not done!
 On a serious note, I never had issues with delivering results in my career, they say I'm a responsible and reliable person.
   - I like going to and organizing conferences, meetups and events.
 I want to be able to do that without having to take PTOs, I'm ok with booth duties ofc.